argilla-io/argilla/.github/PULL_REQUEST_TEMPLATE/features.md

 (Please delete options that are not relevant.
 Remember to title the PR according to the type of change)

-- [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Refactor (change restructuring the codebase without changing functionality)
 - [ ] Improvement (change adding some improvement to an existing functionality)
-- [ ] Documentation update

 **How Has This Been Tested**